 This form of dialysis allows your blood to remain in your arteries and veins, that line your peritoneal cavity.
 The excess fluids and waste products are drawn out of your bloodstream and into the dialysis solution.
 This process of draining and filtering, is called an exchange and it usually takes about 30 - 40 minutes.

 A typical PD treatment schedule, requires at least 4 exchanges per day.
 Sometimes the exchange is more frequent over night, using an automated system.
 The time period in which the dialysate solution remains in the peritoneal cavity is called the dwell time.
 The dwell time could be anywhere from 4 to 6 hours at a given period.

 There are several types of peritoneal dialysis; however, only two of them are used more than the others.
-The two most commonly used form of PD include:
+The two most commonly used form of peritoneal dialysis include:

 The basic treatment, as you can see is the same for both types of peritoneal dialysis.
 However the number of treatments and the way the dialysis is carried out, make each one different.

 Because exchanges (the process of filling, dwelling time, and draining the dialysis solution) have to be done carefully, there is always a great risk of infections form bacteria.
 Because CAPD is done up to 4 to 5 times a day...seven days a week.
 Frequent handling of your catheter tube means that there is a greater risk for infections.

 Individuals doing the Continuous Cycler-assisted peritoneal dialysis and Nocturnal Intermittent PD handle their catheter way less.
 Still there is a chance of infection.
 The infection that is most common with this type of dialysis treatment is called peritonitis.
 This is an infection of the peritonesum (area where the catheter is placed in your abdomen).